JamesJokDutAkuei/Formative-2-Data-Processing/README.md

   both before comparison but cannot map entirely different spellings.
 - **Stub recommendations appearing:** supply both `--recommender-customer-id` and `--merged-csv` so the pipeline can look up the correct row.
+- **Need a walkthrough for presentations:** run `python src/demo_cli.py --interactive` to collect inputs sequentially, demo an unauthorized attempt (e.g., mismatched voice), and then show the full pass scenario.

 ---